 Accounts receivable from the Lottery's retailers are generally collected each Thursday through electronic bank transfers.
 Receivables are equal to sales net of any prizes paid by the retailers and any commissions earned, less the allowance for bad debts plus any miscellaneous receivables from any other source.
+At the end of fiscal year 2022, the receivables balance decreased by \$1,229,381 or 60.5% in comparison to the previous fiscal year because the receivables for the prior week were collected on June 30, 2022, leaving only five days of receivables.
 The accounts receivable balance at the end of fiscal 2021 was \$438,437 or 27.5% higher than at the end of the previous fiscal year.
 At the end of fiscal year 2021, the uncollected receivable balance was for eleven days compared to ten days in the previous year.
 Prizes paid and commissions earned combined with sales that were nearly \$472,800 higher for those eleven days contributed to the uncollected receivable balance being higher than for the last ten days at the end of the previous fiscal year.
-The accounts receivable balance at the end of fiscal year 2020 was \$424,900 or 36.4% higher compared to the end of the prior fiscal year.
-At the end of fiscal year 2020, the uncollected receivable balance for the last ten days of the year was higher due to sales being over \$1.045 million more during this time netted against higher prizes paid and commissions paid compared to the uncollected receivable balance for the last time netted against higher prizes paid and commissions paid compared to the uncollected receivable balance for the last ten days of fiscal year 2020.

-The Lottery is required to have amounts on deposit with the Multi-State Lottery Association (MUSL) called reserves on deposit, as determined by the Powerball® (Powerball), Hot Lotto® (Hot Lotto), Mega Millions® (Mega Millions), and Lotto America® (Lotto America) game rules and an unreserved account for payment of expenses and to record receipts of interest and other income on the deposits.
-The changes in these accounts of a decrease of \$221,546 or 7.1% in fiscal year 2021 and a decrease of \$473,697 or 13.2% in fiscal year 2020 were caused by the receipts of interest earned on the deposits with MUSL; payments of game expenses; changes to the Powerball, Mega Millions, Hot Lotto, and Lotto America reserve accounts, as required by the MUSL game rules; the re-balancing of the reserve accounts; and in fiscal year 2020 the reimbursement of the reserve balance of \$553,815 for Hot Lotto following the end of the game and the payment of all claims.
+The Lottery is required to have amounts on deposit with the Multi-State Lottery Association (MUSL) called reserves on deposit, as determined by the Powerball® (Powerball), Mega Millions® (Mega Millions), and Lotto America® (Lotto America) game rules and an unreserved account for payment of expenses and to record receipts of interest and other income on the deposits.
+The changes in these accounts of an increase of \$88,518, or an increase of 3.1%, in fiscal year 2022 and a decrease of \$221,546, or a decrease of 7.1%, in fiscal year 2021 were caused by the receipts of interest earned on the deposits with MUSL; payments of game expenses; changes to the Powerball, Mega Millions, and Lotto America reserve accounts, as required by the MUSL game rules; and the re-balancing of the reserve accounts.

-The inventory balance at the end of fiscal year 2021 decreased by \$150 or 5.4% and at the end of fiscal year 2020 decreased by \$150,267 or 98.2%.
-In fiscal year 2019, the Lottery had paid for ten prizes totaling \$150,000 that were included in prize inventory.
-These ten prizes were awarded in fiscal year 2020.
-At the end of fiscal years 2021 and 2020, the Lottery had inventory of \$2,620 and \$2,770 respectively, for one promotional instant game.
+The inventory balance at the end of fiscal year 2022 increased by \$14,674, or 560.1%, while the balance decreased by \$150 or 5.4% at the end of fiscal year 2021.
+During fiscal year 2022, the lottery purchased a \$5 promotional instant game to add to the \$1 promotional instant game that had been included in inventory in fiscal year 2021.
+At the end of fiscal years 2022 and 2021, the Lottery had inventory of \$17,294 and \$2,620, respectively, for these promotional instant games.

-The changes in net capital assets in fiscal years 2021 and 2020 are primarily attributable to \$162,568 and \$70,321 in capital asset purchases and \$198,656 and \$221,521 in depreciation for the two fiscal years, respectively.
+The changes in net capital assets in fiscal years 2022 and 2021 are primarily attributable to \$869,654 and \$162,568 in capital asset purchases and \$187,956 and \$198,656 in depreciation expense for the two fiscal years, respectively.